jmongard/Git.SemVersioning.Gradle/README.md

 //Set the version for the current project: version = semver.version

-//Or in a multi project build set the version of all projects (only include the plugin in the root project): def ver = semver.version allprojects {
+//Or in a multi project build set the version of all projects: def ver = semver.version allprojects {
     version = ver
 }
+// Note: Using `allprojects` with configuration cache is currently not supported by Gradle.
+// If you plan to use configuration cache, apply the plugin to each subproject separately.

 ```

 [For the latest published version see the plugins page at Gradle.org](https://plugins.gradle.org/plugin/com.github.jmongard.git-semver-plugin)